 Staff appraisals are to incorporate training and development plans to ensure the current and future skills and knowledge needs are met wherever practicable, with gaps and omissions reported to the CEO or other designated officer for inclusion in the Workforce Planning process.

-The Manager of Corporate Services is to collect and monitor relevant workforce data, demographics and trends as part of the integrated planning cycle.
+The Executive Manager of Corporate Services is to collect and monitor relevant workforce data, demographics and trends as part of the integrated planning cycle.

 All Elected Members and officers involved in organisational, operational or project planning should ensure that workforce implications are considered and included in all strategic or operational plans.